Roglic suffers another meltdown as Schachmann wins Paris-Nice - RFI

 Levens (France) (AFP)

-Roglic famously lost a strong lead on the penultimate and 20th stage of last year's Tour when his young fellow Slovenian Tadej Pogacar pulverised him in a time-trial.
+Roglic famously blew a strong lead on the penultimate stage of last year's Tour when fellow Slovenian Tadej Pogacar pulverised him in a time-trial.

-German rider Schachmann of Bora-Hansgrohe went into Sunday's eighth stage in second place, but ended up retaining the Paris-Nice title he won in 2020 after Roglic had a turbulent day in the saddle.
+Defending champion Schachmann of Bora-Hansgrohe went into Sunday's final stage in second place, but ended up retaining the Paris-Nice title as Roglic endured a turbulent day in the saddle with two falls.

+"It's not the end of the world," said Roglic who dislocated his shoulder in the first fall.

+"It was how it was, so there's not much to add.
+Of course, we are disappointed but, like I said, the world will not stop and we will go forward."

 Magnus Cort won the stage itself but the headlines will be reserved for Roglic's loss.